AfriGen-D/chiptimptation-vcf-liftover/docs/examples/index.md

 # Examples ​

-Practical examples for running chiptimptation-vcf-liftover in different scenarios, from simple single-file processing to complex multi-sample studies.
+Practical examples for running chiptimputation-vcf-liftover in different scenarios, from simple single-file processing to complex multi-sample studies.

 ## Prerequisites ​